Lab 16 - Using Azure Key Vault for Managed Identities

 Task 5 - Access data with Key Vault secret with PowerShell

-2. In the lab virtual machine, open PowerShell.
+2. Open the Windows 11 virtual machine deployed earlier in this lab.
+In the lab virtual machine, open PowerShell.

 3. In PowerShell, invoke the web request on the tenant to get the token for the local host in the specific port for the VM.